Thinking of Underfloor Heating installed ? Read on

 What Flooring is Suitable for Underfloor Heating and Why?

-If you already have underfloor heating or are thinking about installing it, then you will want to know which floor types are compatible.
+If you already have underfloor heating or are thinking about installing it, then you will want to know which floor types are safe and compatible to use with your new underfloor heating system.

-Some types of finished flooring have been specifically designed and tested to ensure that they can cope with the constant changes in temperature.
+Some types of finished flooring have been specifically designed and manufactured & tested to ensure that they can cope with the constant changes in temperature, We use Howdens Engineered Oak floor, you pay for what you get and we have never had any issues with it as such we give the warranty to our floors as we know quality last, buy cheap buy twice.

 Underfloor Heating and Hardwood Flooring